mauerbac/opti_fullstack_event_dispatcher/README.md

 2. Provide the Python SDK with your AWS credentials.
 Ideally, use environment variables: `AWS_KEY` & `AWS_SECRET`.
 Note: I’ve set the region to `us-west-2`.

+3. The SDK's EventBuilder must use the class `EventBuilderV3`, which builds events in bulk format.
+To do this, change the class in `optimizely.py` [here](https://github.com/optimizely/python-sdk/blob/master/optimizely/optimizely.py#L80) to `self.event_builder = event_builder.EventBuilderV3(self.config)`

 3. Rebuild & install the SDK.
 Instructions in the Python SDK [readme](https://github.com/optimizely/python-sdk/blob/master/README.md).

 ## Consumer